apache/flink/docs/ops/plugins.zh.md

 Plugins facilitate a strict separation of code through restricted classloaders.
 Plugins cannot access classes from other plugins or from Flink that have not been specifically whitelisted.
 This strict isolation allows plugins to contain conflicting versions of the same library without the need to relocate classes or to converge to common versions.
-Currently, only file systems are pluggable but in the future, connectors, formats, and even user code should also be pluggable.
+Currently, file systems and metric reporters are pluggable but in the future, connectors, formats, and even user code should also be pluggable.

 * This will be replaced by the TOC